-- 2022 Academic Performance Indicator Mathematics (Math): The schoolwide DFS (distance from standard) score is 55 points below standard, which is an improvement of +31 DFS points from the 2019 DFS score.
-Additionally, the schoolwide percentage of students who Met or Exceeded the Standard is 33.2%, which is a 13.1 % increase from our 2019 state assessment results. - 2022 California Science Test Results (CAST): The schoolwide percentage of students who Met or Exceeded the Standard for Science is 36.6%, which is a 11.2% increase from our 2019 state assessment results.
-Additionally, when compared to the California state average score, FRCS outperformed by 7.1%. - 2022 Chronic Absenteeism Indicator: Our schoolwide chronic absenteeism rate is 0.3%, with a performance level score of Very Low.
-This score was maintained from the 2019 dashboard results.
+- 2022 Chronic Absenteeism Indicator: Our schoolwide chronic absenteeism rate is 0.4%, with a performance level score of Very Low.
+This score was slightly increased from the 2019 dashboard results.
 Receiving a performance level score Very Low is the highest achievement level a school can receive of the five performance levels. - 2022 Suspension Rate Indicator: Our schoolwide suspension rate is 0%, with a performance level score of Very Low.
 This score was maintained from the 2019 dashboard results.
-Additionally, note that we received the highest achievement level a school can receive of the five performance levels for this indicator as well. - 2022 English Learner Progress Indicator also indicates positive growth, 59% of our English Language Learners are making progress towards English language proficiency, which is a +4.3% increase from the 2019 dashboard results.
-Overall, the school received a performance level of High, which is the 2nd highest achievement level a school can receive.
-Additionally, 29.8% of our English Language Learners scored at Level 4 (Well Developed) on the English Language Proficiency Assessment for California (ELPAC), which is +14.2% higher than the state rate of 15.6%.
+Additionally, note we received the highest achievement level a school can receive of the five performance levels for this indicator as well. - 2022 English Learner Progress Indicator also indicates positive growth, 62.5% of our English Language Learners are making progress towards English language proficiency.
+Overall receiving a performance level of Low.
+Additionally 35.3% of our English Language Learners scored at Level 4 (Well Developed) on the English Language Proficiency Assessment for California (ELPAC), which is +19.7% higher than the state rate of 15.6%.